Updated June 12, 2023

 With the current business standards and optimization on the global stage, these are 9 must-have features in your CRM software:

-- Integrated Analytics – Analysis of data is an important aspect for the sales team to determine the next step within the business.
-Having a dedicated and integrated analytics software to declutter and make sense out of the data seems to be the best thing that can happen to the sales analysis team.
+Data analysis is important for the sales team to determine the next step within the business.
+Having dedicated and integrated analytics software to declutter and make sense of the data seems to be the best thing that can happen to the sales analysis team.

-- Master Data Management – As a growing business, there is surely going to be a tremendous in-flux of data into the CRM system that needs careful segregation and compartmentalization.
+As a growing business, there will surely be a tremendous influx of data into the CRM system that needs careful segregation and compartmentalization.

-- Remote Task Access – In this age of technology and wireless progression, it’s beneficial for software to be accessed remotely as well, in the case of the CRM software, from client sites, customer sites, trade fairs, and more.
+In this age of technology and wireless progression, it’s beneficial for software to be accessed remotely, in the case of CRM software, from client sites, customer sites, trade fairs, and more.
 This initiative can even facilitate the increasing trends of work-from-home sales agents.

-- Simple Interface and User-friendly – It’s extremely important for individuals, who are not from a technical background, to be fluent when it comes to using the CRM software.
-These sales and marketing employees can reap the benefits of the CRM software if the interface is simple to deal with and that will conform to their needs in the most user-friendly manner.
+It’s extremely important for individuals not from a technical background to be fluent in using CRM software.
+These sales and marketing employees can reap the benefits of the CRM software if the interface is simple to deal with and will conform to their needs in the most user-friendly manner.

-- Strong Multichannel Support – Customers need to be able to reach the business through many preferred channels and modes, in order to get their word across the organization.
-This input through varied channels into the CRM software can prove beneficial for all different types of analysis and campaigns further on.
+Customers must reach the business through many preferred channels and modes to get their word across to the organization.
+This input through varied channels into the CRM software can benefit all different types of analysis and campaigns.

-- Marketing Campaign Management – Having a dedicated modules within the CRM software for marketing can be the portal for your business to get the best from the customer demands and need identification through the CRM software and many such benefits.
+A dedicated module within the CRM software for marketing can be the portal for your business to get the best from the customer demands and need identification through the CRM software and many such benefits.

-- Follow-up Tracking and Lead Generation Capabilities – Customer service is all about follow-ups and lead generation for the sales team in order to pitch in a great turnaround for the business.
+Customer service is all about follow-ups and lead generation for the sales team to pitch a great turnaround for the business.
 This would be your greatest must-have.

 What Does a PM Software Do?

-Based on the level of sophistication levied on a Project Management (PM) software, it can be possible to name it as an assistant to a project manager.
-A PM software is designed in a way so as to build up a capacity to plan, organize, and perfectly manage a project life cycle to ensure the successful completion of a project.
-With the term of a project life cycle, a project undergoes 5 stages that eventually come down to its completion.
+Based on the sophistication levied on Project Management (PM) software, it can be called an assistant to a project manager.
+PM software is designed to build up a capacity to plan, organize, and perfectly manage a project life cycle to ensure the successful completion of a project.
+With the term of a project life cycle, a project undergoes 5 stages that eventually come down to completion.
 During the run of these 5 stages, we see that the project manager carefully and meticulously manages all the aspects of the project.

-Now, in any kind of a business, there will be projects that vary dramatically in size and keeping tracking of these varied project would require the needed automation as provided by a software.
-This software cannot be any run-off-the-mill software but highly customized in tone with the organization’s project management policies and approach.
-This way, the projects can have a certain standard within the organization and at the same time will differ from those in other organizations.
+Now, in any kind of business, projects will vary dramatically in size.
+Keeping track of these varied projects would require the needed automation provided by the software.
+This software cannot be run-of-the-mill but is highly customized according to the organization’s project management policies and approach.
+This way, the projects can have a certain standard within the organization and, simultaneously, will differ from those in other organizations.

 - Maintaining and Controlling

-Within these stages are the different aspects of project management that come to the forefront as the project manager maneuvers around towards the project’s completion.
+Within these stages are the different aspects of project management that come to the forefront as the project manager maneuvers toward completion.
 These areas include: